UvA-FNWI/coach/README.md

 coach
 =====

-Dashboard for the COACH project
+Dashboard for the COACH project.
+The software is by no means guarenteed to be production ready.

 Installation
 ============